Medical expert of the article

 - Hepatocellular carcinoma.

-By the nature of the clinical manifestations of the acute phase of the disease distinguish typical and atypical hepatitis C. Typical include all cases of the disease, accompanied by clinically apparent jaundice, and to atypical - jaundiced and subclinical forms.
+According to the nature of the clinical manifestations of the acute phase of the disease, a distinction is made between typical and atypical hepatitis C. Typical cases include all cases of the disease accompanied by clinically visible jaundice, while atypical cases include anicteric and subclinical forms.

-All typical variants of the disease, depending on the severity of symptoms (intoxication, jaundice, hepatosplenomegaly, etc.) and biochemical changes (increase in bilirubin level, decrease in prothrombin index, etc.) are usually divided into light, moderate, severe and malignant (fulminant) forms.
+All typical variants of the disease, depending on the severity of symptoms (intoxication, jaundice, hepatosplenomegaly, etc.) and biochemical changes (increased bilirubin levels, decreased prothrombin index, etc.), are usually divided into mild, moderate, severe and malignant (fulminant) forms.

-Depending on the duration, acute, prolonged and chronic hepatitis C are distinguished.
+Depending on the duration, a distinction is made between acute, protracted and chronic hepatitis C.

-Clinical symptoms of acute hepatitis C in a significant part of patients are poorly expressed, so the diagnosis of acute hepatitis C is based on a comprehensive assessment of the epidemiological history in terms that correspond to the incubation period, jaundice, increased bilirubin levels, ALT increase more than 10 times, the presence of newly identified markers viral hepatitis C (anti-HCV, HCV RNA) with the exclusion of hepatitis of a different nature.
-Given that most patients with acute hepatitis C do not have clinical signs of acute hepatitis, and the available serological and biochemical manifestations do not always make it possible to distinguish acute hepatitis from exacerbation of chronic hepatitis, the diagnosis of acute hepatitis C is established in those cases when along with the characteristic clinical, epidemiological and biochemical data when a primary blood serum test, no antibodies to HCV appear, which appear 4-6 or more weeks after the onset of the disease.
-To diagnose acute hepatitis C, you can resort to the detection of viral RNA by PCR, as it can be detected already in the first 1-2 weeks of the disease, while antibodies appear only after a few weeks.
-The use of third-generation test systems, much more sensitive and specific, makes it possible to detect anti-HCV in the blood serum after 7-10 days from the onset of jaundice.
-Anti-HCV can be detected in both acute hepatitis C and chronic hepatitis C. In this case, anti-HCV antibodies IgM are equally often found in patients with both acute and chronic hepatitis C. Thus, the detection of anti-HCV IgM can not be Used as a marker of the acute phase of viral hepatitis C. In addition.
-Anti-HCV can circulate in an isolated way in the blood of patients who recovered from acute hepatitis C or are in a remission phase after eliminating HCV RNA as a result of antiviral therapy.
-Modern test systems can increase the detectability of anti-HCV in 98-100% of immunocompetent infected individuals, while in immunocompromised patients the detection rate of anti-HCV is much lower.
-It is necessary to remember the possibility of false-positive results in the response to anti-HCV, which can be 20% or more (in cancer patients, in autoimmune diseases and immunodeficiencies, etc.).
+Clinical symptoms of acute hepatitis C are mild in a significant proportion of patients, so the diagnosis of acute hepatitis C is based on a comprehensive assessment of epidemiological history data during the periods corresponding to the incubation period, jaundice, increased bilirubin levels, an increase in ALT levels by more than 10 times, the presence of newly identified markers of viral hepatitis C (anti-HCV, HCV RNA) while excluding hepatitis of other origins.
+Considering that most patients with acute hepatitis C do not have clinical signs of acute hepatitis, and the available serological and biochemical manifestations do not always allow distinguishing acute hepatitis from an exacerbation of chronic hepatitis, the diagnosis of acute hepatitis C is established in cases where, along with characteristic clinical, epidemiological and biochemical data, antibodies to HCV are absent in the initial study of blood serum, which appear 4-6 weeks or more after the onset of the disease.
+To diagnose acute hepatitis C, one can resort to detecting viral RNA using PCR, since it can be detected already in the first 1-2 weeks of the disease, while antibodies appear only after several weeks.
+The use of third-generation test systems, which are much more sensitive and specific, allows detecting anti-HCV in the blood serum already 7-10 days after the onset of jaundice.
+Anti-HCV can be detected in both acute hepatitis C and chronic hepatitis C. At the same time, anti-HCV IgM antibodies are equally often detected in patients with both acute and chronic hepatitis C. Thus, detection of anti-HCV IgM cannot be used as a marker of the acute phase of viral hepatitis C. In addition, anti-HCV can circulate in isolation in the blood of patients who have recovered from acute hepatitis C or are in the remission phase after the elimination of HCV RNA as a result of antiviral therapy.
+Modern test systems allow to increase the detection rate of anti-HCV in 98-100% of immunocompetent infected individuals, while in immunocompromised patients the detection rate of anti-HCV is significantly lower.
+It is necessary to remember the possibility of false-positive results when conducting a reaction to anti-HCV, which can be 20% or more (in cancer patients, autoimmune diseases and immunodeficiencies, etc.).

-To confirm chronic hepatitis C epidemiological and clinical data are used, dynamic determination of biochemical parameters, presence of anti-HCV and HCV RNA in blood serum.
-However, the gold standard for diagnosis of chronic hepatitis C is puncture liver biopsy, which is indicated in patients who have diagnostic criteria for chronic hepatitis.
-The goals of puncture liver biopsy are to determine the degree of activity of necrotic and inflammatory changes in liver tissue (definition of IGA), to clarify the degree and extent of fibrosis - the stage of the disease (determination of the fibrosis index), and evaluate the effectiveness of treatment.
-Based on the results of histological examination, liver tissue determines the tactics of patient management, indications for antiviral therapy and the prognosis of the disease.
+Chronic hepatitis C is confirmed using epidemiological and clinical data, dynamic determination of biochemical parameters, the presence of anti-HCV and HCV RNA in the blood serum.
+However, the gold standard for diagnosing chronic hepatitis C is a liver puncture biopsy, which is indicated for patients who meet the diagnostic criteria for chronic hepatitis.
+The goals of liver puncture biopsy are to establish the degree of activity of necrotic and inflammatory changes in liver tissue (determination of IHA), to clarify the degree of severity and prevalence of fibrosis - the stage of the disease (determination of the fibrosis index), and to assess the effectiveness of treatment.
+Based on the results of a histological examination of liver tissue, the tactics of patient management, indications for antiviral therapy and the prognosis of the disease are determined.

 Mandatory laboratory tests: